maxl-xy/ACC2026/README.md

 ## Matlab visualisation and plots
 To visualize the trajectories and create plots used in our paper, the [Matlab Flight Simulation Animation Package](https://github.com/LonghaoQian/AnimationModels/tree/main) developed by Dr Longhao Qian is utilised.

-Open examples/quadrotor_slung_payload_model/quadrotorPayload.m.
-Then, run ```quadrotorPayload.m``` in MATLAB.
+Open examples/quadrotor_slung_payload_model/quadrotorPayload.m and run ```quadrotorPayload.m``` in MATLAB.
 A 3D plot with drone figures will be shown in Figure 1.
 The UDE performance plot will be shown in Figure 2.

 To get plots for circular or figure-8 trajectories in our supplementary documents, change the struct variable name to multiquadPayloadData_cir or multiquadPayloadData_ate respectively in the four lines shown in the figure below:
 <img src="AnimationModels-main/figures/quad_struct.png" alt="Use specified struct variable" width="530"/>